-FINE ARTS 119

 SCHOOL OF

 Humanities

 William J. Lillyman Dean

 The School of Humanities sets for itself the goal of helping to develop both the analytical and creative powers of its students with particular respect not merely to some specific and limited vocational goal, but also the the larger questions of human conduct, the modes of human communication and symbolization, speculative thought, and the verbal arts.
 The School includes those basic disciplines of language, literature, history, and philosophy that deal fundamentally with the relation of man to himself and to all that is other than himself.
 As such, the School takes as its concern a large portion of the liberal education not only of students who intend to major within its confines, but also of students who come to it from other parts of the campus.
 Because of the nature of the disciplines collected in the School, it is deeply concerned with language and its many facets.
-Further, though the School has established a number of specific major courses of study, it is intent on integrating the basic disciplines in a variety of ways at the undergraduate level and to some extent at the graduate level.
+Further, though the School has established a number of specific major courses of study, it is intent on integrating the basic disciplines in a variety of ways at the undergraduate level and to some extent at the graduate

-DEGREES
+Degrees

-Classical Civilization
+Classical Civilization B.A.

+Classics B.A., Ph.D.

-Comparative Literature
+Comparative Literature B.A., M.A., Ph.D.

-English B.A., N M.A., M.F.A., Ph.D.
+English B.A., M .A., M.F.A., Ph.D.

-French .
-B.A., M.A., Ph.D.
+French B.A., M.A., Ph.D.

-German .
-B.A., M.A., Ph.D.
+German B.A., M.A., Ph.D.

-History .
-B.A., M.A., Ph.D.
+History B.A., M.A., Ph.D.

-Humanities B.A.
+Humanities В.А.

-Linguistics B.A.
+Linguistics $\dots \dots B.A.$

-Philosophy .
-B.A., M.A., Ph.D.
+Philosophy B.A., M.A., Ph.D.

-Russian B. A.
+Russian B.A.

-SpanishB.A., N M.A.T., M.A., Ph.D.
+SpanishB.A., M .A.T., M.A., Ph.D.